The War Within Life: How to fight it Out and Merge with the Super Soul?

 This is where many believe the allegory and metaphor of the Bhagavad Gita come into play.
 Lord Krishna presents himself as a non-combatant.
 Although he is on Arjuna’s side (and has not yet revealed himself as God), he cannot fight on Arjuna’s behalf.
 Arjuna, like all of us, must face this life and its challenges on our own.

 That isn’t to say that the divine is not with us.
 Lord Krishna shows us here that God is always there to support and guide us even through the most perilous episodes of our lives, but we cannot expect him to do for us what we ourselves are meant for.
-Arjuna then, represents all of us as we struggle with who we are, what we are meant for–our purpose.
+Arjuna then represents all of us as we struggle with who we are, what we are meant for–our purpose.
 Lord Krishna represents the voice of insight, inspiration, divine guidance, our highest self or conscience.

 There, in the midst of battle, Arjuna takes the time to fall at Krishna’s feet (which would seem odd considering Arjuna is of higher earthly status) and begs for Krishna’s guidance.
 Arjuna’s actions show us that wisdom and guidance are not always in the form we expect of them and that no matter what is happening around you, it is never folly to bring yourself to supplication and prayer/meditation/contemplation.

-Prince Arjuna is at the battle field.
+Prince Arjuna is on the battle field.
 He must make a decision.
 He must act against the Wrong.
 He must face his destiny.
 This is why the battlefield in the story is called “the field of dharma.”
 The Bhagavad Gita is not a story which condones war.
 It is a story that illustrates the importance of doing the right thing, of conquering our own darkness, regardless of the cost or struggle.
 As in the case of Arjuna, we must first face and master ourselves before we can face the problems and evils of the world around us.
 God will be with us, but the divine cannot fight all of our battles for us.
 Essentially he is not meant to be so.

 So in the light of Bhagwat Gita, there is a question that How are you struggling with your dharma (purpose/essence)?
 Perhaps you’ve recently been involved in a situation where you were afraid to do the right thing because of one or other reasons.
 Perhaps you’re wrestling with a choice regarding what you want to do over what you should do.
 This is Where the battle of Dharma is to guide us.
-How can Arjuna and Krishna’s opening to the Bhagavad Gita help you face and overcome the War Within ourself.
+How can Arjuna and Krishna’s opening to the Bhagavad Gita help you face and overcome the War Within yourself?
 The war imposed by FEAR, WORRY, PRESSURE, OBLIGATION so on and so forth.
-At last we have to fight it out for the righteousness and against the evils.
+At last, we have to fight it out for the righteousness and against the evils.
 We have to fight the war within life to get rid of evils.